 Every looked after child should have an effective personal education plan (PEP), which should describe what needs to happen to help them reach their full potential.
 While it is recognised there will be practical implications in the delivery and review of PEPs during this current time, the local authority should continue to work in partnership with the learner and the school (especially the designated person), to develop and review the PEP in light of any changed circumstances, so that it fully reflects the needs of the learner, remains up to date and is implemented.
 PEPs and guidance are available from the local authority looked after children in education (LACE) coordinator.

-Young carers may be concerned about returning to school.
-They may worry about how the person they care for will be supported while they are in school.
+Young carers may be concerned about returning to school if they have not been accessing on-site provision.
+They may worry about how the person they care for will be supported while they are at their school or setting.
 They may also be concerned about transmission of the virus and the risks of taking the infection home to parents/carers, siblings or other family members who are unwell or who have care and support needs that make them vulnerable to illness or infections.

 They may have experienced an increase in caring responsibilities during the pandemic; either in the number of hours they are caring, the type of tasks they have been carrying out or in the number of people they are caring for.
 This may mean that a young carer has not been able to fully engage in home learning and has fallen behind in their studies, which may cause anxiety about returning to school.
 Increased caring responsibilities may also have made it difficult to maintain communication with friends or wider support networks.

 We know that many children and young people don’t identify themselves as being in a caring role, or they don’t tell school staff that they are a young carer.
-Schools and settings can help young carers understand their rights under the Social Services and Well-being (Wales) Act 2014.
-All young carers have the right to a carers’ needs assessment.
+Schools and settings can play an important role in helping young carers understand their rights under the Social Services and Well-being (Wales) Act 2014.
+All young carers have the right to a carers’ needs assessment and to have any eligible needs for support met.
 This is not dependent on any individual they are caring for having a local authority needs assessment and identified care and support needs.
-In November 2019, the Welsh Government published a short guide to carers’ rights, recognising that local authorities, schools and settings may require support to improve their understanding of the needs of young carers.
+In November 2019, the Welsh Government published a short guide to unpaid carers’ rights.

-The Welsh Government has funded Carers Trust Wales to produce guides and lesson plans, which will be launched in September 2020.
+The Welsh Government also funded Carers Trust Wales to produce guides and lesson plans, which were launched in 2020, to help schools and settings improve their understanding of the needs and legal rights of young carers.
 Also, in 2019, Estyn published the thematic review Provision for young carers in secondary schools, further education colleges and pupil referral units across Wales.
-Schools and settings may find this useful in planning support for young carers in the new academic year.
+Schools and settings may find their recommendations useful in planning support for young carers.

-Young carers and their families should be encouraged to discuss concerns about returning to education with their school or setting and any other agencies working with the family.
+Young carers and their families should be encouraged to discuss concerns about returning to education with their school or setting and any other agencies working with the family if they have not been accessing onsite provision.
 A multi-agency approach could be beneficial in finding ways to support a return to school.
-Schools and settings could also offer information about the help and safeguarding plans they have put in place to protect their learners and the support in place to help young carers with their studies on returning to school.
+Schools and settings could also offer information about the help and safeguarding plans they have put in place to protect their learners, and the support in place to help young carers with their studies.

 More generally, a young carer can access a range of online information and advice, or other forms of support, which can include local authority young carers’ services.
 Information about how to access these can be found on their local authority website or by calling their local authority.
-Contact and website details of all local authorities regarding carers services and support is also available via Meic, the national young people’s support service.
-Young carers can also access support via local or national carers’ organisations such as Carers Trust Wales or Carers Wales, or a local carers’ centre.
+More than half of local authorities, either directly or through their young carers’ service, are offering a Young Carers’ ID card, which a young carer may find helpful to show to teachers and other school staff, highlighting their caring responsibilities.

 Where learners have English or Welsh as an additional language (EAL/WAL) they may not have used their language skills during the lockdown period and they may have lost confidence.
 This might lead to anxiety or disengagement from school.